zubaer-ahammed/MUIDSI-University-of-Missouri/_posts/2025-06-07-upset-text-descriptions.md

 If you are curious, you can try it out for yourself at [https://upset.multinet.app](https://upset.multinet.app).
 You can also upload your own data and generate descriptions instantly.

 This project serves as a reminder that accessibility is not just a technical challenge.
 It is about asking who gets to be included in scientific conversations.
 Accessibility is not just a bonus feature but part of that conversation.
 Charts included.

-For more information on this project, [read our paper](https://vdl.sci.utah.edu/publications/2025_eurovis_text-descriptions/).

 *This work was generously supported by the Chan Zuckerberg Initiative.*